 A lack of public confidence and some damaging press stories have renewed the FCA's focus on conduct, including non-financial misconduct.

-These results also illustrate why the regulator is strengthening rules and guidance around culture and conduct.
+The FCA's Financial Lives Survey in 2024 found that only 39% of respondents have confidence in the financial services industry, with 28% disagreeing.
+These results illustrate why the regulator is strengthening rules and guidance around culture and conduct.

 The FCA has repeatedly made it clear that it expects firms to be proactive in tackling misconduct of all types, including identifying what drives this behaviour and, where appropriate, modifying those drivers to shape proper conduct.